-When the NRL Child Safety Officer is notified by a reporting person (Step 2) the following will occur:
+When the a NRL executive or Child Safety Officer is notified by a reporting person (Step 2) the following will occur:

 - 1. Offer support to the Child/Young Person, the parents/carer and the person who reports the incident; - 2.
-Initiate internal risk management processes to ensure the safety of the child, clarify the nature of the complaint and commence disciplinary process (if required); - 3.
-Create a record of the report based on the reporting person's written report per Step 3; - 4.
-Decide, in accordance with legal requirements and duty of care, whether the matter should/must be reported to the Police or Child Protection in the relevant jurisdiction and make a report as soon as possible if required; - Wait for clearance from authorities (where reported to an external agency) before starting investigations; - 6.
+Initiate internal risk management processes to ensure the safety of the child, clarify the nature of the complaint and, where applicable, engage appropriate internal personnel to commence disciplinary process; - 3.
+Create a record of the report based on the reporting person's written report per Step 3;

+- 4. Obtain advice as applicable and decide, in accordance with legal requirements and duty of care, whether the matter should/must be reported to the Police or Child Protection in the relevant jurisdiction and make a report as soon as possible if required; - 5.
+Wait for clearance from authorities (where reported to an external agency) before starting investigations; - 6.
 Report internally to Executive Leadership representative and externally to regulators, oversight bodies if the allegation is reportable, and working with children operators where appropriate.